Last Updated on

 Considering the consequent risks, you cannot afford to compromise your online store with a shaky security system.
 Your best chances are with a hosting solution that has comprehensively analyzed the whole Magento framework, and subsequently implemented effective multi-layered security features.

-Apart from strong firewalls, it should come with SSL plus SSH encryption to protect site data.
+Apart from strong firewalls, it should come with an SSL certificate plus SSH encryption to protect site data.
 And to avoid being blacklisted along with other crude websites, you should ensure the hosting provider has blocked off spammers, porn sites, and banned sites.
 Otherwise, hosting them on the same IP net with your store could potentially be detrimental to your business.

 Come to think of it, such a system would, of course, need updates and patches to handle bugs, plus seal potential loopholes.
 You should, therefore, confirm the applicable update schedules, and then choose services with regular automatic system patches.